solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 title: Trying out Julia programming language
 author: hnybom
 excerpt: >
   Julia is a programming language with it's roots in the mathematics.
-The language itself is increasingly gaining momentum and that combined with the boom were seeing in data science demand makes it a very interesting subject.
+The language itself is increasingly gaining momentum and that combined with the boom were seeing in the data science demand makes it a very interesting subject.
 This post is about my journey starting from zero knowledge to, well, some knowledge of the language.
 So if you, like me, are interested in trying out Julia language keep on reading.
 If you are already familiar with the subject you can safely skip this one.
 tags:
  - Julia
 ---

-## Let's try out Julia
+## Let's try out Julia programming language

-As forewords, I have never tried Julia programming language before but I've read couple of headlines about it and they have peaked my interest on the subject.
+As forewords, I have never tried Julia programming language before but I've read a couple of headlines about it and they have piqued my interest on the subject.
 The main motivations to get into the language for me are

 * Julia seems to be gaining some momentum in both the programming and especially data science community.
-* Even as Julia is dynamically typed it has some static typing going on by enabling the programmer to declare a type if it makes the code more easy to understand.
-This is akin of Python's type annotation though it seems a little but more powerful.
-There is a long documentation about this at [docs.julialang.org/en/v1/manual/types/](https://docs.julialang.org/en/v1/manual/types/).
-One very definite upside I've learned is that you can only sub type abstract types and extending a concrete type is not possible, as a Spring framework user this warms my mind a lot ;) !
+* Even as Julia is dynamically typed it has some static typing going on by enabling the programmer to declare a type if it makes the code easier to understand.
+This is akin to Python's type annotation though it seems a little bit more powerful.
+There is lengthy documentation about this at [docs.julialang.org/en/v1/manual/types/](https://docs.julialang.org/en/v1/manual/types/).
+One very definite upside I've learned is that you can only subtype abstract types and extending a concrete type is not possible, as a Spring framework user this warms my mind a lot ;) !
-* The benchmarks seems to indicate it's much faster than the main competition Python.
-This is due the fact the language is compiled to native code using LLVM.
+* The benchmarks seem to indicate it's much faster than the main competition Python.
+This is due to the fact the language is compiled to native code using LLVM.
 * You can utilize Python packages.
 * I have some background with MatLab and similar plotting stuff seems to be the forte of Julia.

 This post is mostly about plotting as it was the main motivation for me to get into Julia language.
-I'll try to do same kind of stuff I did with MatLab with Julia.
-Basically this means scripting some plotting and I won't delve into the finer points of e.g. building server side software.
+I'll try to do the same kind of stuff I did with MatLab with Julia.
+This means scripting some plotting and I won't delve into the finer points of e.g. building server-side software.

 So if you want deep knowledge and insight into Julia as a language this is not the blog post for you, but if you just want to know how to display some data and setup your own Julia environment please do continue.

 ## Okay how to install this thing

 Well let's google it.
 The page [julialang.org/](https://julialang.org/) is the home page and it has a big download button.
-Straight away the installation is a bit bare bones since it's just a tar-package (mind you I'm using Linux based system) and not some fancy installer or CLI-tool.
+Straight away the installation is a bit bare-bones since it's just a tar-package (mind you I'm using Linux based system) and not some fancy installer or CLI-tool.
 After I've added the extracted bin folder to my PATH it's time to take the first sip with the repl.

 ![Julia REPL](/img/trying-out-julia/julia-repl.png)

 Super!
-I now have a fancy calculator which seems to be even calculating correctly!
+I now have a fancy calculator that seems to be even calculating correctly!
 After some 20-20 hindsight I can say there is some important information already displayed in the welcome ASCII-art, mainly the ]-mark.
 This is the way to access Julia package manager for adding dependencies.
 Also with hindsight using `activate <env_name>` with the package manager allows you to create python like virtual environments to contain your packages within your project.

 So far so good, but I'm one of those guys who likes IDEs especially when learning new languages.
 The Julia homepage has a nice list of supported and familiar editors and IDEs.
 But why use something you already know?
-Let's go all in with new stuff and select Atom editor with JUNO plug-in.
+Let's go all-in with new stuff and select Atom editor with JUNO plug-in.
 Ok yes, part of the reason selecting Juno was that it looked cool in screenshots at [junolab.org](https://junolab.org).
-The installation was quite straightforward as Atom had a .deb-package and after installing it I just needed to add the uber-juno plug-in with atom's built in tools.
+The installation was quite straightforward as Atom had a .deb-package and after installing it I just needed to add the uber-juno plug-in with atom's built-in tools.
 Now I had all the tools in place, time to start coding.

 ## What to do